Skip to main content

 5. Cup & Consolation

 Each bracket has its own independent settings — number of participants, first-round seeding (seeded or random), and placement finals.
-Both brackets run simultaneously and produce their own final rankings.

 Multi-Stage Formats (Group + Elimination)